jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-05.md

 they caused to fly;
 A Queen am I whom, from my city, like a bird they caused to fly.

 Such a capability, by Inanna as well as the other major gods, was often indicated by the ancient artists by depicting the "gods" anthropomorphic in all other respects, as we have seen-with wings.
 The wings, as can be seen from numerous depictions, were not part of the body-not natural wings—but rather a decorative attachment to the god's clothing.
 (Fig. 58)

-Illustration:
-A decorative Attachment to the God‘s Clothing Inanna/Ishtar, whose far-flung travels are mentioned in many ancient texts, commuted between her initial distant domain in Aratta and her coveted abode in Uruk.
+Inanna/Ishtar, whose far-flung travels are mentioned in many ancient texts, commuted between her initial distant domain in Aratta and her coveted abode in Uruk.
 She called upon Enki in Eridu and Enlil in Nippur, and visited her brother Utu at his headquarters in Sippar.
 But her most celebrated journey was to the Lower World, the domain of her sister Ereshkigal.
 The journey was the subject not only of epic tales but also of artistic depictions on cylinder seals—the latter showing the goddess with wings, to stress the fact that she flew over from Sumer to the Lower World.
 (Fig. 59)
-Illustration:
-Inanna/Ishtar with Wings

 The texts dealing with this hazardous journey describe how Inanna very meticulously put on herself seven objects prior to the start of the voyage, and how she had to give them up as she passed through the seven gates leading to her